MG1500/StockBasket/README.md

 # StockBasket
-An open source tool to visualize current trends in stock market using Bayesian optimization with sentimental analysis through breaking news
+An open source tool to visualize current trends in stock market with sentimental analysis through breaking news.